hdShang/arxiv-daily/docs/cs-CL/2025-12-18/papers/251216439v1-from-essence-to-defense-adaptive-semantic-aware-watermarking-for-emb.md

 ---
 layout: default
-title: From Essence to Defense: Adaptive Semantic-aware Watermarking for Embedding-as-a-Service Copyright Protection
+title: "From Essence to Defense: Adaptive Semantic-aware Watermarking for Embedding-as-a-Service Copyright Protection"
 ---

 # From Essence to Defense: Adaptive Semantic-aware Watermarking for Embedding-as-a-Service Copyright Protection